tituschewxj/tp/docs/DeveloperGuide.md

 1. User requests to delete a specific student based on NUSNet ID.

+2. TAPro deletes the student from the list of students.

    Use case ends.

 <span class="semi-bold">Extensions</span>

-* 1a.
+* 2a.
 No such student exists.

+    * 2a1.
+TAPro shows an error message.

+    * Use case ends.

+* 2b.
+Format of the provided data is incorrect.

-    * 1a1.
+    * 2b1.
 TAPro shows an error message.

     * Use case ends.